KeiGiang/currency-converter/README.md

 # Currency Exchange Calculator

-A simple currency exchange calculator built to demonstrate using redux with react hooks.
+A simple currency exchange calculator built to demonstrate using redux with react.

 Based on the tutorial found at https://egghead.io/lessons/react-introducing-redux-with-react-hooks